maurodelazeri/eth-gasprices/readme.md

 ## installation

-requires python 3.6 and an ethereum full node.
+requires python 3.6 or higher and an ethereum full node.
+If you dont have a full node you can use [Quiknode](https://www.quiknode.io/) or [Infura](https://infura.io/).

 ```bash
 pip3 install -r requirements.txt